rameloni/tywaves-chisel/README.md

 found in the [**wiki**](https://github.com/rameloni/tywaves-chisel-demo/wiki) pages.**

 > **Note**: The Tywaves project is currently under development.
 For now, the new functionality in `chisel`, `firtool`
 > and `surfer` is available in my forks of the repositories.
-Pull-requests will be made to the official repositories
+Pull-requests have been issued to the official repositories
-> soon.
-This will allow the Tywaves project to have a better integration and availability directly in the official
+> This would allow the Tywaves project to have a better integration and availability directly in the official
 > releases.

 # Table of contents